SpastBanana/HatikwaMedia/README.md

 - [ ] More compatible with phone
 - [ ] More compatible with pc
 - [ ] Upload all archived songs from hatikwa.aikebah.net to this site
-- [ ] User get's same email of entering the site when password is reset, this needs to be a "password reset" email
+- [ ] User now get's same email of entering the site when password is reset, this needs to be a "password reset" email
 - [x] User first and last name are saved upon registration.